duncanmmacleod/duncanmmacleod/README.md

 ## Hello, I'm Duncan [he/him/his]

-I'm a Senior Research Software Engineer [@cardiffgravity](https://github.com/cardiffgravity), working on software development and systems administration, and am the Chair of the [LIGO Scientific Collaboration's](https://www.ligo.org)
+I'm a Senior Research Software Engineer at [@cardiffgravity](https://github.com/cardiffgravity), working on software development and systems administration, and am the Chair of the [LIGO Scientific Collaboration's](https://www.ligo.org)